eberban/eberban/books/reference/src/units/B.md

 the phonology and morphology of eberban.
 Incompatible chains of vowels should be borrowed using a buffer letter such as *h*.
 Incompatible chains of consonants should be borrowed using a buffer vowel such as *q*.

+A chain of multiple borrowings will count as only one predicate unit composed of multiple parts.

 Their place structure is "Ⓐ is a [word]".
 Having a generic place structure makes comprehension easier to a listener/reader who might not be familiar with